 I really mourned, leaving that position.
-My early days in Starkville had been marked by loneliness, but since working at the shelter, I had found a community.
+My early days in Mississippi had been marked by loneliness, but since working at the shelter, I had found a community.
 And after one short year, I was leaving it.
-But I was leaving it to start our new life in Georgia, where we’d just bought our first house.
+But I was leaving it to start our new life in a new state, where we’d just bought our first house.
 Where we’d have our first child.
 That was a hard and happy last day.

-And then now, leaving the University of Georgia’s Housing department.
+And then now, leaving my job as a PR coordinator at the university.
 This is hard one, too.
 It was a great job.
 I enjoyed the daily work–enjoyed the chance to use my creativity on a daily basis, to hone my design skills, and to grow into my role as a supervisor.
 And while it took time for me to feel a sense of community within our giant department (I spent the first half year in a perpetual state of confusion over who was who and who did what), once I did find that community, I felt enveloped by it.